marcocusano/minecraft-roleplay/README.md

 Follow this guide to start a new pre-configured Minecraft Server and Web Application.
 This Repo was made to self-host a working end-user project.
 If you find a bug from an existing feature you're free to open a pull request.

-**Do not ask for support if you edit the code of your own, breaking everything cuz you're a PiZzA ChatGPTer**.\
-**That's a free project and you're free to use as free to leave!
+**Do not ask for support if you edit the code of your own, breaking everything cuz you're a PiZzA ChatGPTer.
+That's a free project and you're free to use as free to leave!
 Don't you think so?**

 ## Requirements
 - JDK (17+)
-- MySQL (5.2+)
+- MySQL (5.7+)
 - NPM (9.7+)
 - Node.js (18.14+)
 - PHP (8.2+)